rockthejvm/rockthejvm-site/src/content/articles/learning-doobie-for-the-greater-good.md

 }
 ```

 If we want to create a concrete instance of our interpreter, we need to create an instance of the `Transactor` resource.
-As we saw at the beginning of this article, we can use the Hikary extension for Doobie:
+As we saw at the beginning of this article, we can use the Hikary extension for doobie:

 ```scala
 val postgres: Resource[IO, HikariTransactor[IO]] = for {